 Many of our courses are open to non-art majors.
 All knowledge from our courses results in project-based learning and intensive production, which is showcased in an exhibition of artwork/projects/inventions each semester celebrating students’ final creations.

 The exhibition component of all courses, allow our students and faculty to engage the question of the value of artistic and creative approaches to working with technology.

-Professor Rinaldo co-taught with a Greek Classics Professor Tom Hawkins Odysseus in the Oculus Rift to allow Grecian classics to serve as inspiration to production of virtual reality productions within Game engines and VR to explore ancient and modern myth-making.
+Professor Rinaldo co-taught with Classics Professor Tom Hawkins Odysseus in the Oculus Rift to allow Grecian classics to inspire the production of virtual reality productions within Game engines and VR to explore ancient and modern myth-making.

 Professor Todd Slaughter worked with alum Andrew Frueh create a Photogrammetry studio for the Department of Art.